Japan's new prime minister and the long shadow of Abenomics | DW | 04.10.2021

 That in itself was a departure from Abe, who did not focus much on climate change.
 Kishida has spoken of Japan's need to back nuclear power as a clean energy source, and to invest in renewables.
 Whether or not he will maintain Suga's targets, though, remains to be seen.

 For now, he can't afford to look beyond the general election that must be held by November 28.
+Local media reported on Monday that the election could be held on October 31.
 If he achieves a sweeping victory, he may feel emboldened enough to move beyond the long shadow of Abenomics.

 Politically that will never be easy, Nagai says, considering he owes his premiership to the sponsorship of Abe in the first place.